-- · identifying individuals qualified to become members of our board of directors; - recommending to our board of directors the persons to be nominated for election as directors or to fill vacancies on our board of directors, and to be appointed to each of the committees of the board of directors; - · reviewing and making recommendations to the board of directors with respect to management succession planning; - developing and recommending to the board of directors corporate governance principles; and - · overseeing periodic evaluations of the board of directors.
+- · identifying individuals qualified to become members of our board of directors; - recommending to our board of directors the persons to be nominated for election as directors or to fill vacancies on our board of directors, and the persons to be appointed to each of the committees of the board of directors; - · reviewing and making recommendations to the board of directors with respect to management succession planning; - · developing and recommending to the board of directors corporate governance principles; and - overseeing periodic evaluations of the board of directors.

-The members of our nominating and corporate governance committee are Mr. Hartley (chairman), Mr. Reardon and Dr. Wyngaarden.
-During 2007, the nominating and corporate governance committee held four meetings in person or by teleconference.
+The current members of our nominating and corporate governance committee are Mr. Hartley (Chairman), Mr. El Zein, Mr. Reardon and Dr. Wyngaarden.
+During 2010, the nominating and corporate governance committee held four meetings in person or by teleconference.

-The processes and procedures followed by our nominating and corporate governance committee in identifying and evaluating director candidates are described below under the heading "Director Nominating Process."
+The processes and procedures followed by our nominating and corporate governance committee in identifying and evaluating director candidates are described below under the heading "Director Nomination Process."